CSCfi/csc-user-guide/docs/support/tutorials/ml-workflows.md

 ## MLflow

 [MLflow][MLflow] is an open source tool for tracking experiments and models in machine learning projects.
-You can easily install MLflow yourself with `pip` (see [our documentation on how to install Python packages][own-install]) but it should be included in most of [our pre-installed modules][ml-apps], such as `pytorch`, `tensorflow` and `python-data`.
+It is included in most of [our pre-installed modules for machine learning][ml-apps], such as `pytorch`, `tensorflow` and `python-data`.
+You can also easily install MLflow yourself with `pip` (see [our documentation on how to install Python packages][own-install]).

-We document two ways to use MLflow on CSC's supercomputers:
+We document **two ways to use MLflow on CSC's supercomputers**:

-1. Storing the tracking data in the supercomputer filesystem (e.g., on `/scratch/`) and viewing the results via the [MLflow tracking UI](#mlflow-tracking-ui) in the Puhti web interface
+1. Storing the tracking data on the supercomputer's filesystem (e.g., on `/scratch/`) and viewing the results via the [MLflow tracking UI](#mlflow-tracking-ui) in the web interface.
+(This is currently only supported on Puhti.)

 2. Using your own [MLflow tracking server](#mlflow-tracking-server), for example running on [CSC's Rahti service](../../cloud/rahti/index.md).

-Option 1. is simpler to get started with, just add a few lines in your code and click the MLflow UI open in the web interface, however it may not scale up very well to hundreds of runs or multiple users.
+Option 1 is simpler to get started with - just add a few lines in your code and open the MLflow UI in the web interface - however it may not scale up very well to hundreds of runs or multiple users.
 For more advanced use cases we recommend Option 2.